Analysts as upbeat as ever on Apple; Investors not so much

 Forget that iPhone unit sales were not as strong as many had expected; that the revenue forecast fell short of the average estimate, and that there was no clarity on Apple Watch sales.

-Analysts, for the most part, remain as upbeat as ever on Apple Inc (AAPL.O) after investors knocked more than $65 billion (41.7 billion pounds) off the company's market value in initial reaction to the company's quarterly results on Tuesday.
+Analysts, for the most part, remain as upbeat as ever on Apple Inc (AAPL.O) after investors knocked more than $65 billion off the company's market value in initial reaction to the company's quarterly results on Tuesday.

 Only one of 20 brokerages that issued reports assessing Apple's earnings cut its rating on the stock.
 Of the rest, 15 kept their "buy" or equivalent rating and four a "hold".